 The process for making gingerbread is quite simple.
 It’s a one-bowl quick cake.
 What makes ours particularly good I think is the combination of ingredients that add many layers to the flavor—brewed Zingerman’s Coffee Company coffee, hot mustard, Indonesian long pepper, crystallized ginger, and orange juice.
 It actually takes more time to measure all of the ingredients than it does to make the cake!

-The Gingerbread Cake is great on its own any time of the day or with Vanilla Gelato from the Creamery, or the handcrafted Cream Cheese, too!
+The Gingerbread Cake is great on its own any time of the day or with vanilla gelato from the Creamery—or the handcrafted Cream Cheese, too!
+If you’re putting together a dessert plate, consider some of that marvelous Pear Mostarda from our friends at Quince & Apple in Wisconsin that we stock at the Creamery—the spicy, fruity flavor makes a great counterpoint to the cake.
 If you’re one of the world’s many fans of the combination of ginger and chocolate, drizzle some chocolate over top!
-You can also crumble some into your coffee or over top of a hot chocolate!
+You can also crumble some of the Gingerbread Cake into your coffee or over top of a hot chocolate!
+If you’re going to pick something to send—or receive—as a corporate gift this fall, consider putting the Bakehouse Gingerbread Cake at the top of the list!

 Ari Weinzweig